rwhelan/coding-challenge/mars-rovers/README.md

 The Rover class is where most of the logic resides.
 It not only keeps track of where it is on the plateau (X and Y coordinates) but it also validates that it's still on the plateau after each move.
 As part of this validation, it also validates that it has not collided with any other rovers at rest on the plateau.
 If either of these happen, the appropriate exception is raised and the movement instruction parsing is stopped.

 The rover class also contains an instance of a Compass class.
 The compass is a finite-state machine simply used to keep track of the rover's heading.
-This was broken out into its own class to keep the rover logic simplifier; however, in its current design, it makes testing purely the rover logic more difficult.
+This was broken out into its own class to keep the rover logic simpler; however, in its current design, it makes testing purely the rover logic more difficult.